Why Expanding I-77 South with New Toll Lanes Is the Wrong Path for Charlotte

 Now, the North Carolina Department of Transportation (NCDOT) is proposing to add four more toll lanes to I-77 South between I-277 and I-485.
 If built, this project would widen the highway’s footprint even further, deepen the divide, and make it harder — not easier — for our city to grow sustainably and equitably.

-See the damage for yourself
+See the harm for yourself

 NCDOT recently released new concept maps showing exactly what this wider highway would look like — including the homes, parks, cemetery land, and businesses that would be taken through eminent domain to make room for it.
 The public can review these maps and learn more about the proposal on NCDOT’s project page: